-Introducing Brand New Art and Content for 2023!
+Introducing Brand New Catholic Church Art and Content

 LPi • November 23, 2022

 Our team has been working hard behind the scenes to produce brand new liturgical content for our WeCreate Catholic art & content library.
-In 2023 we bring to you new gospel illustrations, new authors, and more outlined below.
+This year, we're bringing you new gospel illustrations, new authors, and more outlined below.
 If you don’t have access to WeCreate yet, click here to learn more about this resource library.

 New Gospel Illustrations